Skip to content

 Goal

-A complementary and natural protocol to be used alongside traditional cancer treatment and started immediately upon diagnosis before official treatment begins.
+A science-based, fully sourced, complementary and natural protocol to be used alongside traditional cancer treatment and started immediately upon diagnosis before official treatment begins.

 Status